KauzClay/docs-tap/scst-scan/scan-crs.hbs.md

           version: 1.0.0
     ```

-### <a id="imagescan"></a>ImageScan
+### <a id="imagescan"></a> Create and deploy an `ImageScan` custom resource

 The `ImageScan` custom resource helps you define and trigger a scan for a given image.
-You can deploy `ImageScan` with an image existing in a public or private registry:
+You can

-1. Create the `ImageScan` custom resource.
+deploy `ImageScan` with an image in a public registry or a private registry:

-    Example:
+1. Create the `ImageScan` custom resource as in this example:

     ```yaml
     apiVersion: scanning.apps.tanzu.vmware.com/v1beta1